Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/support.md

 ## Support Portal

-Once you have purchase our template, You can get support at our [support portal](https://pixinvent.ticksy.com/) by raising support ticket.
+Once you have purchased our template, You can get support at our [support portal](https://pixinvent.ticksy.com/) by raising support ticket.

 Please make sure to follow standards defined in [Raising Support Ticket](#raising-support-ticket) section.